Email newsletters are one of the greatest ways to monetize your social media efforts. But it’s really easy to make mistakes too.

 Would you like to know how to build a great email newsletter list without making the common mistakes that can ruin your reputation and cost you money?
-If so, avoid these 5 mistakes.
+If so, read on to learn how to avoid these 5 mistakes.

 Mistake #1: Buying lists

 To those of you who are new to email marketing, you have to understand that buying a list can harm your business.
-Here are a few things that can happen to you:
+Here are a few things that can happen to you.
+You can be:

 - Blacklisted by your Internet Service Provider.